 - Hyperspace Arsenal: In Penguin Adventure, accompanied by original art depicting the penguin if he really was trying to wear three pairs of boots, two mediaeval helmets and much more all at once.

 - Rant Comedy: Averted, unlike most web review shows.
 Tom's style is more an easygoing befuddlement with each weird factor in the game he's reviewing as they start to mount up.

 - Shout-Out: Subverted in Di's Baby, where it looks like he's going to do the Monty Python "And now for something completely different" transition, (as the game in question is British) but it cuts to the intro before he can open his mouth.

 - Super Speed: Penta the penguin from Antarctic Adventure and Penguin Adventure, who is capable of Mach 58.

 - Unusually Uninteresting Sight: In one video he discusses how people just accept weirdness without question if it appears in a popular mainstream gaming series, such as Super Mario Bros.—it's the less popular and one-off games where it stands out more.

-- What Do You Mean, It Wasn't Made on Drugs?: [invoked] He reviews games that invoke this.
+- What Do You Mean, It Wasn't Made on Drugs?: Reviewing games like this is the whole point of the show.

 - Widget Series: As well as these.